 All solicitors, and any person exempt from the licensing requirements of this chapter under § 112.03, shall be required to register with the city.
 Persons engaging in door-to-door advocacy shall not be required to register.
-The term DOOR-TO-DOOR ADVOCACY includes door-to-door canvassing
+The term DOOR-TO-DOOR ADVOCACY includes door-to-door canvassing and pamphleteering as vehicles as vehicles for the dissemination of religious, political and other ideas.
+Registration shall be made on the same form required for a license application, but no fee shall be required.

 Immediately upon completion of the registration form, the City Clerk shall issue to the registrant a Certificate of Registration as proof of the registration.
-Certificates of Registration shall be non-transferable.
+Certificates of Registration shall be nontransferable.
 (Ord.
 08-2004, passed 8-16-04) Penalty, see § 10.99